Zetsukaze/Zets-Hair-Cata-plusplus/README.md

 # Zets-Hair-Cata-plusplus
-Adds hairs, eyes and skin for the Cata++ mod, used with DeadPeopleTileset
+Adds hairs, eyes and skin for the mod Cataclysm++, used with DeadPeopleTileset

 # Dependencies
 [Zetsukaze's Hair Extensions](https://github.com/Zetsukaze/Zets-Hair-Extensions)